 3. Identify the message as an ad.
 The law gives you a lot of leeway in how to do this, but you must disclose clearly and conspicuously that your message is an advertisement.

 4. Tell recipients where you’re located.
-Your message must include your valid physical postal address.
-This can be your current street address, a post office box you’ve registered with the U.S. Postal Service, or a private mailbox you’ve registered with a commercial mail receiving agency established under Postal Service regulations.
+Your message must also include your valid physical postal address.
+So, this can be your current street address, a post office box you’ve registered with the U.S. Postal Service, or a private mailbox you’ve registered with a commercial mail receiving agency established under Postal Service regulations.

-5. Tell recipients how to opt out of receiving future email from you.
-Your message must include a clear and conspicuous explanation of how the recipient can opt out of getting email from you in the future.
-Craft the notice in a way that’s easy for an ordinary person to recognize, read, and understand.
-Creative use of type size, color, and location can improve clarity.
+5. Tell recipients rather how to opt out of receiving future email from you.
+Additionally, your message must include a clear and conspicuous explanation of how the recipient can opt out of getting an email from you in the future.
+Craft the notice in a way that’s easy for an ordinary person to recognize, read, as well as understand.
+Also, creative use of type size, color, and location can improve clarity.
 Give a return email address or another easy Internet-based way to allow people to communicate their choice to you.
 You may create a menu to allow a recipient to opt out of certain types of messages, but you must include the option to stop all commercial messages from you.
 Make sure your spam filter doesn’t block these opt-out requests.